-Our adviser resource pack includes some great ideas and resources for classroom activities with your students - highlighting essential information, and helping them refine their choices to make informed decisions.
-Visit www.ucas.com/advisers/guides-and-resources for more information.
+Our adviser resources includes some great ideas and resources for classroom activities with your students - highlighting essential information, and helping them refine their choices to make informed decisions.
+Use our 2022 cycle toolkit or visit www.ucas.com/advisers/guides-and-resources for more information.